 The apples are ripe for the picking, and a visit to the orchard is a great way to get outside and enjoy the cool, crisp, fall air.
 Many orchards allow dogs, but be sure to check your local orchard’s rules about dogs before you go.
-Apple slices can also help clean your pup’s teeth and freshen his breath, but make sure you remove the core and seeds as they can be toxic and a choking hazard.
+Apple slices can also help clean your pup’s teeth and freshen his breath, but make sure you remove the core and seeds as they can be choking hazards or cause gastrointestinal obstructions.

 3. Go Pumpkin Picking

-There are a lot of pumpkin patches that allow you to visit with your pooch, but as with apple orchards, check your local pumpkin patch’s rule before you show up.
-Your pup can help you sniff out the best pumpkin for making an awesome dog-themed jack-o-lantern.
+There are a lot of pumpkin patches that allow you to visit with your pooch, but as with apple orchards, check your local pumpkin patch’s rules before you show up.
+Your pup can help you sniff out the best pumpkin for making an awesome, dog-themed jack-o-lantern.

 4. Eat Some Pumpkin

-Pumpkin flavor is everywhere this time of year, and it’s a great thing for you and your pup.
-Now that you’ve picked your pumpkin from the pumpkin patch, have a slice of pumpkin pie and try adding some pumpkin puree to your dog’s diet.
-It’s full of fiber and great for digestion, just make sure you don’t overdo it.
-A few spoonfuls will give your pup that fall pumpkin flavor, and his tummy will thank you.
+Pumpkin is everywhere this time of year, and it’s a great thing for you and your pup.
+Now that you’ve picked your pumpkin from the pumpkin patch, have a slice of pumpkin pie for yourself and try adding some pumpkin puree to your dog’s diet.
+It’s full of fiber and great for digestion; just make sure you don’t overdo it.
+A few spoonfuls will give your pup that fall pumpkin flavor, and their tummy will thank you.

-Football season is starting up, and your dog will be one of the few guests at the tail gating party who actually has a tail.
-Dogs will love the chance to get outside with you and friends and maybe sneak a morsel away from the grill while they’re at it.
+Football season is starting up, and your dog will be one of the few guests at the tailgating party who actually has a tail.
+Dogs will love the chance to get outside with you and friends–and maybe sneak a grilled morsel away from your plate while they’re at it.
 And be sure to bring your dog’s favorite ball, too, so he can get in on the athletic activities.

 6. Take A Nature Hike

 With the leaves changing colors, it’s a beautiful time of year to be outside.
-Your dog has a limited range of colors that he can see, but the fall season brings out all sorts of new smells that will have your pup just as excited to go for a nature hike.
+Your dog isn’t colorblind, but they have a limited range of colors that they can see.
+Even though they may not be able to enjoy the sights as much as you, the fall season brings out all sorts of new smells that will have your pup just as excited to go for a nature hike.
 Put on some fall clothes and hit the trails with your pup.
 And if you’re in a big city and nature walks are hard to come by, you can always look for a fun event to get outside, like Best Friends Animal Society’s Strut Your Mutt.
-It’s a dog walk and festival that raises money for shelters and rescue organizations in your area.
+It’s a dog walk and festival that raises money for shelters and rescue organizations in the area.